ghostbuster91/blogposts/router2023-part2/main.md

   };
 ```

-For now there is almost no configuration for LAN interfaces, we only changed them to be managed by networkd and that they should be `UP` even if they don't have the carrier attached.
+As you can see there is almost no configuration for LAN interfaces, we only changed them to be managed by networkd and we specified that they should be `UP` even if they don't have the carrier attached.
 This allows connecting the carrier afterwards.

 A small note about `wait-online.anyInterface` - without this networkd activation would fail as it would be waiting until timeout is reached for all managed interfaces to come online.